higherorderfunctor/snmp-fetch/README.rst

    # if working off an existing clone, update the current branch
-   git pull  # pull the latest code git submodule update --init  # pull the latest submodule version
+   git pull  # pull the latest code git submodule update --init --recursive  # pull the latest submodule version

    # setup the virtual environment - mypy uses symbolic links in the 'stubs' directory to
    # expose packages that play nicely with the static type checker